 We also created some dinosaur feet for the children to wear and make dinosaur foot prints for themselves.
 This soon turned into everyone painting their own feet and creating footprints on the paper!

-We also learnt all about baby dinosaurs and the eggs they hatched from.
-They created their own large eggs using paper mâché and balloons.
+We also learnt all about baby dinosaurs and the eggs from which they hatched.
+They created their own large eggs using papier mâché and balloons.

 In PE we practiced a series of obstacle courses, learning how to run and jump over cones.

 To finish off the two weeks of learning we took the children to the Natural History Museum.
-This really brought to life the theme of dinosaur’s, we got to see lots of the children favourite dinosaurs as well as baby dinosaurs coming out of their eggs.
+This really brought to life the theme of dinosaurs.
+We got to see lots of the children’s favourite dinosaurs as well as their babies hatching from the eggs.
 The children each had a clipboard to spot all 12 types of dinosaurs we had covered and they loved looking for them.

-We covered a wide range of safety measures from learning about how to call ‘999’, what they are used for and what we need to tell them.
-The children had a go at making their own telephones and practicing their home addresses just encase an emergency happens at home.
-We also practiced a fire drill so the children know what to do in a fire as well as look at the fire safety equipment we have around the nursery.
+We covered a wide range of safety measures from learning about how to call ‘999’, which emergency service we ask for and how to describe the problem.
+The children made their own telephones and practiced speaking their home addresses just incase an emergency happens at home.
+We also practiced a fire drill so the children know what to do in a fire and we showed them the fire safety equipment we have around the nursery.

 The children learnt about traffic lights; how to use them and what the colours stand for.
 They also made their own lollypop sticks and created some role play where they all took it in turns to be the lollypop lady/man.
 We reinforced the road safety learning out on our trips to the park this week.

-On Tuesday and Wednesdays PE sessions the children practiced their ball skills, kicking the ball around the cones.
-They also practiced their kicking skills and seeing how far the balls went.
+On Tuesdays and Wednesdays PE sessions the children practiced their ball skills which included kicking the ball around the cones.
+They also practiced their distance kicking skills.

-On Friday at Forest school we wondered around the Forest learning about the plants we can and can not pick.
+On Friday at Forest school we wandered around the Forest learning about the plants we should and should not pick.
 The children then created their very own Autumn tree college.

-Our first week back of term and it was lovely to see so many new faces in our nursery as well as the old ones!
+On our first week of term it was lovely to see so many new faces in our nursery as well as the old ones!

 This week we covered the topic ‘All About Me’.
 This allowed our teachers to learn lots about our children and to see how much the children knew about themselves!